datafolklabs/cement/doc/source/dev/configuration.rst

 Configuration Handling
 ======================

-Cement defines a configuration interface called :ref:`IConfig <cement2.core.config>`, as well as the default :ref:`ConfigParserConfigHandler <cement2.ext.ext_configparser>` that implements the interface.
+Cement defines a configuration interface called :ref:`IConfig <cement.core.config>`, as well as the default :ref:`ConfigParserConfigHandler <cement.ext.ext_configparser>` that implements the interface.
 This handler is built on top of `ConfigParser <http://docs.python.org/library/configparser.html>`_ which is included in the Python standard library.
 Therefor, this class will